Zachary-Levesque/real-time-trading-system/README.md

 ## Next Phase

-Phase 6 should create the first user-facing welcome page experience on the frontend.
+Phase 7 should turn the dashboard shell into a real product interface backed by the Phase 5 API endpoints.